-Bitcoin and Privacy
+Bitcoin and the Limits of Privacy

 While anonymous transactions may be abused, protection of privacy is essential for the future of bitcoin as an alternative processing option.